seifrajhi/seifrajhi.github.io/content/blog/opentelemetry/index.md

 In this blog post series, we will dig into two big questions:

 - how OpenTelemetry instrumentation works on the application side taking [Python's SDK](https://github.com/open-telemetry/opentelemetry-python/) as an example.
 We will touch traces, metrics, logs and context propagation across services.

-- how OpenTelemetry Collector works under the hood and some of the interesting engineering decisions made there (see [the OTel Collector blog post](./-sdk/))
+- how OpenTelemetry Collector works under the hood and some of the interesting engineering decisions made there.

 Gotta be fun 🙌

-## The Problem
+## 📚 Introduction

 With the rise of the open source community, people and organizations don’t really want to invest in proprietary protocols and standards anymore.
 Instead, it's mainstream to pick a widely-recognized open source project as a basis to build on top of it.